-Nomination Committee prior to the AGM 2020
+Nomination Committee prior to the AGM 2021

-The Nomination Committee, elected by the AGM 2019, consisted of Ulla-Britt Fräjdin-Hellqvist (Chairman), Jan Åke Jonsson (Chairman of the Board of Directors), Andrea Fessler and Aage Figenschou.
+The Nomination Committee, elected by the AGM 2020, consisted of Victoria Skoglund (Chairman), Jan Åke Jonsson (Chairman of the Board of Directors), Andrea Fessler, Aage Figenschou and Carina Andersson.
 The Committee concluded that the current Board fulfilled the demands imposed on it in consideration of the company's position and future focus.
-Prior to the AGM 2020, the Board Members Caroline Sundewall and Lars Hellberg declined reelection.
-As a result of the declined re-elections and Board composition review, and consultations with the shareholders, the Nomination Committee proposed to the AGM 2020 that the Board Members, Jan Åke Jonsson, Robert Dover, Jun Arimoto and Steve Dawson were re-elected as Board Members, with Mr Jonsson being reappointed as Chairman.
-Steve Gill and Åsa Källenius were elected as new Board members.
+As a result of the Board composition review, and after consultations with the shareholders, the Nomination Committee proposed to the AGM 2021 that the Board Members, Jan Åke Jonsson, Robert Dover, Jun Arimoto, Steve Gill, Åsa Källenius and Steve Dawson were re-elected as Board Members, with Mr Jonsson being reappointed as Chairman.
 The Nomination Committee proposed the Board remuneration to the AGM and nominated the Auditor for election, for the period until the next AGM.